Fundamental limitations on photoisomerization from thermodynamic resource theories

 { }

 Thermodynamics quantifies ideal processes with simple expressions and constrains processes that deviate from the ideal.
 This simplicity vanishes in the face of small systems and intermediate time scales.
 Such realistic settings yoke work, heat, and entropy production to kinematic details, exposing each as a fluctuating quantity.
 Yet one can hope to bound kinematic results with general thermodynamic-style expressions.
-Examples have enjoyed theoretical and experimental success.
+Such results have enjoyed theoretical and experimental success.
 For example, fluctuation theorems and Jarzynski's equality~\cite{jarzynski1997nonequilibrium,crooks1999entropy,schuster2013nonequilibrium} constrain ensembles of irreversible transformations.
 These results govern experiments, including with single molecules~\cite{collin2005verification,trepagnier2004experimental}, and information engines~\cite{mandal2012work,toyabe2010experimental,koski2014experimental}.
 Additionally, thermodynamic uncertainty relations~\cite{barato2015thermodynamic,gingrich2016dissipation} have constrained the precision with which microscopic currents can be generated.
 These findings have relevance to molecular motors~\cite{barato2014efficiency,barato2016cost} and self-assembly~\cite{nguyen2016design,marsland2017limits}.

-Here, we derive bounds for the photoisomerization of molecular switches, leveraging the quantum-information (QI) tool of thermodynamic resource theories.
+We derive general, thermodynamic-style statements about small far-from-equilibrium quantum systems: We derive bounds on molecular switches' photoisomerization, or switching driven by light.
+To do so, we leverage the quantum-information (QI) tool of thermodynamic resource theories.